ardiman/userscripts/checkmkwatouncheckservice/README.md

 # Check_MK - WATO Uncheck Service
-Automatically unchecks service in WATO/Services of host x by doubleclick.
+Remember which checkbox should be always on or off by doubleclick on checkbox under WATO/Services of host.

 Script for [Check_MK](https://mathias-kettner.de/check_mk_download.html).
-Tested with [OMD 1.20](http://omdistro.org/).
+Tested with [OMD 1.20](http://omdistro.org/) which brings Check_MK 1.2.4p5.